 The Fondren Library at Rice University has over five million books, including more than 150,000 titles in art history.
 The library contains an additional 275 art and art history journals, plus access to online journals.
 Furthermore, the nearby Museum of Fine Arts, Houston, houses another 85,000 titles, and the Menil Collection several thousand more.
 The Department's Visual Resources Center has over 450,000 slides and an ever growing collection of digital images, and offers access to ARTSTOR and Archivision licensed digital image collections.

 Generous funding for students is available.
 The Department of Art History offers tuition waivers, stipends as well as funding for travel to libraries, archives, museums, and conferences in the U.S. or abroad.

 Fellowships are also available to enable students to work closely with curators at the Museum of Fine Arts, Houston and Menil Collection.
 Graduate students at Rice also have the opportunity to gain experience as teaching assistants.

-Rice University offers an exciting intellectual community with outstanding music recitals at the Shepherd School of Music, world renowned lecturers, and innovative research centers, including the Humanities Research Center, the Center for the Study of Women, Gender, and Sexuality, and the Chao Center for Asian Art.
+Rice University offers an exciting intellectual community with outstanding music recitals at the Shepherd School of Music, world renowned lecturers, and innovative research centers, including the Humanities Research Center, the Center for the Study of Women, Gender, and Sexuality, and the Chao Center for Asian Studies.
 The highly acclaimed Rice University Art Gallery offers several contemporary installations each year.
 The Department of Art History maintains significant links with the museums of Houston, including a shared lecture series with the Menil Collection and a joint postdoctoral program with the Museum of Fine Arts, Houston.